 How will I heat & cool it!?
-I have thought of having a vent added since there’s a heat duct in the laundry room that is the door that leads into the garage.
-This would require a contractor to cut a vent in which shouldn’t be too difficult since there’s a plan to have the house painted… Recently had Kings Koverings remodel of the master bathroom, and the team did a great job so installing a vent shouldn’t be too difficult for them.
-Plan to have them paint the house in a few months but for the time being thought of getting a 100sf fan heater until the vent can be installed.
+I have thought of having a vent added, from the laundry room’s heat duct.
+This would require a contractor to cut a vent in, which shouldn’t be too difficult since there’s a plan to have the house painted… Recently had Kings Koverings remodel of the master bathroom, and the team did a great job, so installing a vent shouldn’t be too difficult for them.
+Plan to have them paint the house in a few months, but for the time being thought of getting a 100sf fan heater until the vent can be installed.

 I have also thought of adding a b/w darkroom to the garage as well.
 I used to have a dark garage in Kirkland when I was younger.
 Like that, this one will be limited since I won’t be working with any plumbing.
 Just using a bucket for temping chemicals and the other for waste water to dump the 🚽.
 Still 😍 printing vs getting them printed also many labs won’t print nudes and well other Not Safe For Work (NSFW) work.
 When I worked at Filmstop we printed almost everything.
 There’s also limitations of what a color or b/w lab can do for you in the printing department.

 I used to make a special print that took time to develop.
 I developed the print, then added the solution and wait an hour or more for it to develop.